ethangclark/r2v/README.md

   users: [] as Array<User>,

-  // better-mobx stores the result of this after it's called,
+  // better-mobx stores the result of this after it's called once,
-  // and only ever recomputes it if `this.users` changes get activeUsers() {
+  // and only ever recomputes it if `this.users` changes activeUsers() {
     return this.users.filter(u => !u.deactivated)
   },